Here is a list of winter sports you can enjoy in Washington State, including popular sports such as skiing, ice skating, and snowboarding.

 Backcountry snowshoeing, skiing, and snowboarding

-It’s a good to take an avalanche course to learn about the dangers, proper gear, and survival techniques.
-In addition, consider a backcountry course to learn about the issues that make backcountry trips different from activities in controlled areas, which have already addressed avalanche danger, as well as provides patrol and rescue services if needed.
+If you’ve mastered groomed runs and off-trail skiing or snowboarding at a ski resort or patrolled ski area, you might want to venture into remote, untamed backcountry terrain.
+The first step is to become familiar with assessing avalanche hazards, as well as training and equipping yourself for this near and present danger.
+It’s a good idea to take an avalanche course to learn about the dangers, proper gear, and survival techniques.
+In addition, consider a backcountry course to learn about the issues that make backcountry trips different from activities in controlled areas, which have addressed avalanche danger and provide patrol and rescue services if needed.
+Here some resources to get you started with backcountry winter sports:

 Return to top (list of winter sports)